pythonexcels/pythonexcels.github.io/_posts/2009-09-19-Another-XLWT-Example.md

 lines = fp.readlines()
 ```

-determines the library to use, urllib.request (Python3) or urllib2
+These lines determine the library to use, urllib.request (Python3) or
-(Python2), for the urlopen module.
-Next, `urlopen` is used to open the
+urllib2 (Python2), for the urlopen module.
+Next, `urlopen` is used to
-URL for the boston_corrected.txt file.
-The contents of the file are
+open the URL for the boston_corrected.txt file.
+The contents of the
-read into <em>lines</em> as a list of strings.
-If boston_corrected.txt
+file are read into <em>lines</em> as a list of strings.
+If
-cannot be read, a message is printed an the script exits.
-The next
+boston_corrected.txt cannot be read, a message is printed and the
-section:
+script exits.

 ```
 wb = Workbook()